 ⭐ Why this recipe is so good

-Perfect sweetness - peaches are such a delicious summer fruit, and baking them brings out the flavour even more.
+Perfect sweetness - juicy peaches are such a delicious summer fruit, and baking them brings out the flavor even more.

 Gluten free recipe - these baked peaches can be gluten free using certified oats for that dietary requirement.